don-te/ml_Projects/README.md

 # ml_Projects

-Just have some lists of collab files which includes ML projects
+Just have some list of collab files which includes ML projects